 Martin Community College offers a variety of services designed to meet the needs of students.
 Most of these services are administered by Student Services staff and are available upon request.
 The Student Services staff are located in Building 1.
-At least one member of the staff is available from 8:00 a.m. to 7:00 p.m.
-Monday through Thursday, and 8:00 a.m. to 4:30 p.m. on Friday.
+Staff are available Monday through Friday, 8:00 a.m. to 4:30 p.m.
 Summer hours may vary.